Title IX redefinitions split Michigan schools

 The second form of training, for those involved in the resolution of sex and gender-based misconduct, will focus on in-depth response processes and how to conduct an investigation.

 “We're in compliance with federal law, we're in compliance with state law, but we also have our CMU expectations,” Martinez said.
-“So with employees, we have the leadership standards for students, we have a student code of conduct and expectations of what it means to be a part of our community, and I think that those values we also have to remember as things might change.”
+“So with employees, we have the leadership standards.
+For students, we have a student code of conduct and expectations of what it means to be a part of our community, and I think that those values we also have to remember as things might change.”